What’s Happening At Your Library?

 For patron and staff safety, all library transactions will continue to handled at the shielded portion of the front librarian’s desk.

-We are not yet able to accommodate children’s play and browsing activities, library group programs, patron socializing, public meetings, etc. We’ll let you know as soon as that changes.
+We can not accommodate children’s play and browsing activities, patron socializing, day time public meetings, etc.

-Library services offered: return and checkout of books, audio books, CDs and DVDs; use of one public computer for task purposes (recreational computer use is not supported); and a designated desk in our computer area for those using their laptop to access our Wi-Fi hot spot.
+Library services offered include:return and checkout of books, audio books, CDs and DVD;; use of one public computer for task purposes (recreational computer use is not supported); and a designated desk in our computer area for those using their laptop to access our Wi-Fi hot spot.

 For your protection, due to the COVID19 infection control measures, restroom facilities are not available except for emergency use.
 Users will be responsible for sanitizing it after use according to the protocols posted in the restroom.